Ralf Dahrendorf: Criticism

-The most prevalent criticism to Dahrendorf's conflict theory is that it only takes a macrosociological perspective.
+The most prevalent criticism of Dahrendorf's conflict theory is that it only takes a macro-sociological perspective.
 The theory fails to address much of social life.
-In increasingly modern, multicultural societies, the contested concept and construct of identity received growing emphasis, and was the focus of many debates.
+In increasingly modern, multicultural societies, the contested concept and construct of identity received growing emphasis and was the focus of many debates.
 As a consequence of the debates over identity, and inevitably in a globalising, modern, multicultural world, the issues of citizenship came into play.
 Specifically, the discussions analysed the ways in which citizenship contributed to the formation and construction of identities.
 Dahrendorf's adherence to a Marxian position seemingly prevented him from participating in these debates.
 Absent from Dahrendorf's theory were any significant discussions of culture, and therefore, citizenship and identity.

 Relationship to other classical theorists and perspectives

 Unlike many of the other works published by social theorists in the 1950s, Dahrendorf's work acknowledges the same class interests that worried Marx.
 Like Marx, Dahrendorf agreed that conflict is still a basic fact of social life.
 Dahrendorf believed that class conflict could have beneficial consequences for society, such as progressive change.
 Dahrendorf is recognised for being one of the best departures from the structural functionalist tradition of the 1950s.
 Dahrendorf criticised and wanted to challenge the "false, utopian representation of societal harmony, stability, and consensus by the structural functionalist school."
 Nevertheless, Dahrendorf still shares key ideas with structural functionalists, such as a general faith in the efficacy of political and economic institutions.
 Like Weber, Dahrendorf criticises Marx's view that the working class will ultimately become a homogeneous group of unskilled machine operators.
 Dahrendorf points out that in postcapitalist society there are elaborate distinctions regarding income, prestige, skill level, and life chances.
 Dahrendorf's pluralist view of class and power structures and belief that hierarchies of authority are inevitable in modern societies also reflect Weberian ideas.